Anna Vesper, P.E.

 Anna joined McGee Engineering full time in 2017, and with her strong background in the timber industry and forest hydrology, currently specializes in off-highway bridge and culvert design across Oregon and Washington.
 She also has been involved in multiple value engineering projects, accelerated bridge construction designs, and construction support engineering designs.
 Her professional passion is in applying her technical education and experiences in the field using a pragmatic, solutions-based approach.

-Outside of work, Anna enjoys spending time hiking, camping, and snowshoeing around the northwest with her husband and two dogs, Doug and Cedar.
-She is also actively involved with the management of her family’s timberlands and is a current Board member of her rural Philomath neighborhood.
+Outside of work, Anna enjoys spending time hiking, camping, and snowshoeing around the northwest with her dog, Cedar.
+She is also actively involved with the management of her family’s timberlands and is an active volunteer in her rural Philomath neighborhood.

 - “Streambed Scour and Redeposition Behavior in Streambed Simulated Culverts Over an Annual Period”.
 (2016) Oregon State University, Corvallis Oregon.

-- Registered Professional Engineer (Civil Discipline): Oregon, Washington
+- Registered Professional Engineer (Civil Discipline): Oregon, Washington, California

 - “Safety Inspection of In-Service Bridges” FHWA-NHI-130055 (2019)